 Her word, and I knew more than I wanted to admit actually how hopeless I was feeling, was “Cynical.”

 I think that was the beginning of my revelation into the darkness that now separated the two of us.
 It was different for each of us.
-But the pain, sadness, and anger was just a potent for each of us.
-I like to think I was on the optimist-side of the whole deal, but I was pretty disheartened.
+But the pain, sadness, and anger were just as potent for each of us.
+I like to think I was on the optimist side of the whole deal, but I was pretty disheartened.

 All that said… as water under the bridge…